keiaa-75/safepoint/SECURITY.md

 ## Scope

 This policy applies to all code in the main branch of the repository.
-As the project is currently in beta and not yet publicly released, only the latest development version is supported.
+As the project is currently in beta and not yet publicly released, only the latest deployed version is supported.

 At this time, security patches are no backported to older versions or branches.